TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Question: What is a TV researcher?

 Answer: Researchers work for TV companies who think up, develop and film the programmes you see on TV.
 They help TV productions get the info they need to make the programmes you see on your TV.
 Researchers are tasked with a wide range of things, some examples of things they do are: finding audiences for Question Time or Robot Wars, looking for house-hunters to be on programmes like Location, Location, Location, or setting up interviews for potential brain-boxes to appear on Eggheads.
 Responsibilities include: checking facts, briefing writers, thinking of ideas for programmes, researching a wide variety of subjects, picking up the phone to find people for programmes.
-You can find out more here.
+You can find out more about being a researcher on the ScreenSkills website.

 Question: How long does the job last for?

-Answer: The role is a 10-month fixed term contract.
-The role starts in January 2019 and end in November 2019.
+Answer: The role is a fixed term contract.
+In 2019, the role started in January 2019 and ended in November 2019.
+Future editions of rad are subject to change.

 Question: What is the salary?

-Answer: The salary is based on the Scottish Living Wage of £8.75/hour over 10 months.
+Answer: The salary is based on the Scottish Living Wage.

 Question: Will I have a contract of employment?